gerritonagoodday/VehicleBrandDatasetScraping/README.md

 Want to make a case to your local council for building that bypass around your village, already?

-With a comprehensive set of images of each of the popular vehicle brands, it should be possible to "teach" a machine-learning application to recognise car brands in real time from live video and camera observations.
-This gives an added attribute to a vehicle-of-interest's registration / license plate, or at least provides some backup information where the licenses plate could not be read.
+With a comprehensive set of images of each of the popular vehicle brands, it should be possible to "teach" a machine-learning application to recognize car brands in real-time from live video and camera observations.
+This gives an added attribute to a vehicle-of-interest's registration / license plate, or at least provides some backup information where the license plate could not be read.

 The better quality the learning data is (i.e. the less extraneous information is included), the faster, smaller and more efficient the resulting image analysis will be.
 This means that image processing could possibly be done directly on the